Computer Science – 19.1 Algorithms | e-Consult

 Click on a question to view the answer

-- Enqueue: Adding an element to the rear of the queue.
-This is achieved by pushing the new element onto the stack.
-The time complexity of a push operation is O(1).
+- Push: Adding an element to the top of the stack.
+This involves adding the new element to the head of the list.
+The time complexity of a push operation using a list is typically O(1), assuming the list has sufficient capacity.